Bay Area Home Renovation Services

-Major Home Renovations and Whole-Home Renovations
+Major Home Renovations and Whole-Home Renovations in the Bay Area

 If you are unsatisfied with your current living space, the first solution that may come to your mind is selling your home and buying a new one.
 However, renovating your home is an alternative solution that often makes more sense.
 If you love the neighborhood, schools, stores, restaurants and other amenities in your area, renovating your home means you can continue to enjoy them all.

-1. Planning Your Future
+Planning Your Future

 Another good reason to renovate is that it usually costs less than buying a new home.
-Even with a large-scale renovation, you will usually end up spending less while enjoying an end result that is tailored to you.
+Even with a large-scale renovation, you will usually end up spending less while enjoying an end result tailored to you.
 You can even break your renovation into chunks and pay for it one piece at a time to make it more financially feasible.

 Avoiding Possible Mortgage Penalties

 Selling your home can be especially expensive if it means having to break your mortgage contract.
 If your mortgage is closed and fixed-rate, paying it off early can cost you tens of thousands in penalties.
-Then you have to consider the extra costs that come with purchasing a new home, including legal fees and estate agent commissions.
+Then, you have to consider the extra costs that come with purchasing a new home, including legal fees and estate agent commissions.

 By remaining in the home you have, you can use these funds to turn the space into the house of your dreams.